Surnames: Jackson to Jordison

 Northumberland and Durham surnames

 Jobling and Jopling are North East surnames listed by Henry Guppy as associated with Northumberland.
-An Abraham Joblin is mentioned in the Register of the Freemen of the City of York in 1652.
+However, an Abraham Joblin is mentioned in the Register of the Freemen of the City of York in 1652.

-Jopling with the ‘p’ consisted of 730 individuals in Great Britain of which 396 resided in Durham; 84 in Yorkshire; 76 in Northumberland; 19 in Lancashire and 2 in Cumberland.
-Others resided in London and the South East with only 4 in Scotland.
+The surname Jopling with the ‘p’ consisted of 730 individuals in Great Britain of which 396 resided in Durham; 84 in Yorkshire; 76 in Northumberland; 19 in Lancashire and 2 in Cumberland.
+Others resided in London and the south east with only 4 in Scotland.